GoogleCloudPlatform/jit-groups/doc/site/sources/docs/index.md

 # JIT Groups <sup class='preview'>Preview</sup>

-JIT Groups is an open source application that lets you implement secure, self-service access management for Google Cloud using security groups.
+JIT Groups is an open source application that lets you implement secure, self-service access management for Google Cloud using groups.

 !!! note ""